davideriboli/Processing-101/02-Studs/README.md

-All sketches here were coded by my students.
+All sketches here were coded by students.

 Credits in codes.